Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 &emsp;&emsp;1) Members of a POJO class must be wrapper classes.
 &emsp;&emsp;2) The return value and arguments of a RPC method must be wrapper classes.
 &emsp;&emsp;3) **[Recommended]** Local variables should be primitive data types.
-&emsp;&emsp;<font color="#977C00">Note: </font>In order to remind the consumer of explicit assignments, there are no initial values for members in a POJO class.
+> <font color="#977C00">Note: </font>In order to remind the consumer of explicit assignments, there are no initial values for members in a POJO class.
 As a consumer, you should check problems such as `NullPointerException` and warehouse entries for yourself.

+> <font color="#019858">Positive example: </font>

-&emsp;&emsp;<font color="#019858">Positive example: </font>As the result of a database query may be *null*, assigning it to a primitive date type will cause a risk of `NullPointerException` because of autoboxing.
+As the result of a database query may be *null*, assigning it to a primitive date type will cause a risk of `NullPointerException` because of autoboxing.

+> <font color="#FF4500">Counter example: </font>

-&emsp;&emsp;<font color="#FF4500">Counter example: </font>Consider the output of a  transaction volume's amplitude, like *±x%*.
+Consider the output of a  transaction volume's amplitude, like *±x%*.
 As a primitive data, when it comes to a failure of calling a RPC service, the default return value: *0%* will be assigned, which is not correct.
 A hyphen like *-* should be assigned instead.
 Therefore, the *null* value of a wrapper class can represent additional information, such as a failure of calling a RPC service, an abnormal exit, etc.

 10\. **[Mandatory]** While defining POJO classes like DO, DTO, VO, etc., do not assign any <font color="blue">default values</font> to the members.